projectcalico/calico/master/getting-started/kubernetes/installation/integration.md

 > **NOTE:**
 >
-> Calico can also enforce network policy [without a dependency on etcd](hosted/kubernetes-datastore/).
+> Calico can also be installed [without a dependency on etcd](hosted/kubernetes-datastore/), but that is not covered in this document.

 ## About the Calico Components